-- Engage in calming practices like yoga or meditation.
+- Practice relaxation.
+Engage in calming practices like yoga or meditation.

-- Find a creative outlet to express yourself.
+- Express yourself.
+Find a creative outlet to express yourself.

-- Find someone to talk to, such as a friend, family member, or professional counselor.
+- Talk it out.
+Find someone to talk to, such as a friend, family member, or professional counselor.

-Keeping a journal to record your mood swings might help you determine the reasons you experience them.
+Keeping a journal to record your mood swings might also help you determine the reasons you experience them.
 Look for patterns and try to avoid situations or activities that directly impact your mood.
 Sharing the mood journal with your doctor can also help with your diagnosis.

 Keep in mind that mood swings can vary in severity.
 Experiencing a range of emotions is a part of life.
 You may need to adjust your lifestyle to get back to feeling normal if you experience occasional mood swings.

-You should take swings that alter your behavior and negatively impact your life or those around you seriously.
-Contact your doctor if you feel that mood swings have taken over your day-to-day life or if you’ve been feeling out of sorts for an extended period.
-These could be symptoms of a serious health condition.
+You should take mood swings that alter your behavior and negatively impact your life or those around you seriously.
+Contact your doctor if you feel that mood swings have taken over your daily life or if you’ve been feeling out of sorts for an extended period of time.
+These could be symptoms of a health condition.